top of page

 Why most investors track their portfolio incorrectly

-When people search for “portfolio tracking Excel” or “investment tracking spreadsheet”, they’re usually trying to fix a problem they can feel but can’t quite name: they don’t have a system.
+When people search for “portfolio tracking Excel” or “investment tracking spreadsheet”, they’re usually trying to fix a problem they can feel but can’t quite name: they don’t have a system and often succumb to emotional investing .

 • Relying on broker apps: broker dashboards are useful for holdings and prices, but they’re not designed for consistent performance measurement, planning, or allocation control across accounts.

-• Not tracking allocation: without a clear percentage view, you can drift into concentration risk without noticing.
+• Not tracking allocation: without a clear percentage view, you can drift into concentration risk without noticing (see: Portfolio Allocation Spreadsheet).

 • Not measuring returns properly: many investors track price changes but ignore contributions, dividends, and time-weighted effects — so they never learn what’s actually working.